51m0n397/yocto-dgram/readme.md

 ## Usage

+To render o view a diagram you can use the `dgram` executable in `bin` with the commands `view` or `render`.

+For diagrams that contain text labels you first need to render to textures said labels.
+Once rendered the first time they will be cached on disk.

-First run the text rendering server using the right `phantomjs` executable for your OS.
+To render the labes first run the text rendering server using the right `phantomjs` executable for your OS.

 You can find the executables for each OS in the respective folder inside the `text_server` folder.